Written by

 The midsole of the Clifton is made of spongy EVA foam which is well-cushioned.
 The Clifton is best suited to easy or recovery runs because your foot sinks down into the soft midsole.

-Inside the midsole of the Pegasus is a large Zoom Air unit situated in the forefoot.
+Inside the midsole of the Pegasus is large Zoom Air unit.
 The air bag provides an extra pop on toe off which makes the Pegasus very responsive.
-It also has an air bag in the heel for extra cushioning.
+It’s a full-length air unit.

 There is no air bag inside the midsole of the Clifton so it is not as responsive as the Pegasus and not as good at tempo efforts.